etohgame/kit/docs/client-objects/vanishers.md

 An example of this is to speed up pacing for a section by requiring the player to move fast.

 All Vanisher parts in the `VanisherGroup` model will be activated when any part in the model is touched.
+Single-part vanishers without a model can be made by ungrouping the model and moving the `VanisherConfiguration` into the part.

 ## Vanish modes